 Pig marks the directorial debut of Michael Sarnoski although the movie has such a refined maturity that you would never know this upon watching.
 The tightly controlled plot is filled with buried tasty flourishes, ready to be snuffled out along the way.

 At first, things appear as simple as can be.
-Helped by his truffle-hunting pig, the unkempt and gruff Rob (Cage) sells his foraged produce to cocky and materialistic Amir (Alex Wolff), who then supplies top-end Portland restaurants.
+Helped by his truffle-hunting pig, the unkempt and gruff Rob (Cage, The Old Way) sells his foraged produce to cocky and materialistic Amir (Alex Wolff), who then supplies top-end Portland restaurants.

 When intruders break into Rob’s home, knock him unconscious, and steal his pig, he enlists the reluctant Amir to drive him into the city and track it down.